Avenues-Creative-Computation/cs2-setup-assignment/README.md

 - [ ] With your `add.py` file open, hover your mouse to the left of line 4 (the second `print` statement).
 - [ ] Click on the red dot that appears to add a **breakpoint**.
 - [ ] Click the dropdown next to the run button and select `Debug Python File`.
-This will run your code, but before executing the last `print` the program will pause and the sidebar will show you the current value of each variable.
+This will run your code, but before executing the last `print`, the program will pause and the sidebar will show you the current value of each variable.
 Clever debugging can be a huge help when trying to hunt down errors in your code.
 - [ ] Click the blue `Continue` button on the debug toolbar at the top of the screen to continue execution.
 You can also stop or restart execution using the other tools on the debug toolbar.

 ## Submitting Projects and Assignments
 You will submit assignments by **committing and pushing** your work to GitHub.

 - [ ] In Visual Studio, click on the Source Control tab on the sidebar.
 You will see a place to enter a message and a list of the changes you have made since cloning the repository or since your last commit.
-- [ ] Next to your file `add2.py` click the `+` button to "stage" the changes in that file.
+- [ ] Next to your files `add2.py` and `test_jupyter.ipynb` click the `+` button to "stage" the changes in those file.
+Alternatively, you can click on the `+` next to `Changes` to stage the changes in all of the files listed.
-- [ ] In the message box, type `Completed assignment`
+- [ ] In the message box, type `Completed Jupyter notebook and add2 program`
 - [ ] Click the dropdown menu next to the `Commit` button and select `Commit & Push`.
 Your changes are now saved in the version history on your computer, and have been pushed to GitHub.

-Note, if you are not ready to submit your assignment or project but you want to save your progress in the version history on your computer, *a very good practice*, you can press `Commit` without pushing.
+Note, if you are not ready to submit your assignment or project but you want to save your progress in the version history on your computer, you can press `Commit` without pushing.
 But note that you must **push** your changes to GitHub for me to see your work.

-## 📚  Resources
+## 📚  More Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
 * [Git and GitHub learning resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)
 * [Understanding the GitHub flow](https://guides.github.com/introduction/flow/)